sabiwara/aja/README.md

 There is one exception where `A.Vector` can be slightly slower than `:array`: random access for small collections.
 For bigger collections however, the higher branching factor for vectors (16 vs 10) should close this gap.

-#### Maps / sets
+#### Maps

-Performance for alternative maps/sets cannot match native maps or ETS (mutable state) which are written in native code.
+Performance for ordered maps cannot match native maps and has an important overhead.

-However:
-- it is similar to other non-native structures like `:gb_trees` / `:gb_sets`
-- the performance gap is consistent and doesn't degrade with the size (logarithmic time complexity)
-- with the [JIT compilation](https://github.com/erlang/otp/pull/2745) coming to the BEAM, we can expect the gap with native code to be reduced in the upcoming months.
+#### Benchmarks

-Aja data structures should work fine in most cases, but if you're considering them for performance-critical sections of your code, make sure to benchmark them and also consider alternatives, typically ETS if mutable state is acceptable.
+Aja data structures should work fine in most cases, but if you're considering them for performance-critical sections of your code, make sure to benchmark them.

 Benchmarking is still a work in progress, but you can check the [`bench` folder](https://github.com/sabiwara/aja/blob/main/bench) for more detailed figures.